SuDa2103/Journal/_posts/2022-01-11-how-i-built-my-mvp.md

 #### The Front End
 I realised that using HTML tables made laying out my job board page much, much easier.
 I then used sites like coolors.co.
-I took inspiration from the indie hackers website, and decided that darker = better.
+I took inspiration from the indie hackers website and decided that darker = better.

 ![]({{ site.baseurl }}/images/demo/indie-hackers.jpg)